sen-priyansh/asha-bot/README.md

 ## 📄 License
 MIT

+## 📜 Terms of Service
+Use of this bot constitutes acceptance of the terms in `TERMS_OF_SERVICE.md`.
+The bot provides moderation, leveling, reaction roles, and AI chat features.
+By inviting or interacting with the bot you agree not to misuse it, input sensitive data into AI prompts, or rely on AI outputs for professional advice.
+See the full document for data handling, acceptable use, and liability disclaimers.

 ---
 Contributions & feature requests welcome.
 Feel free to open issues for enhancements or bug reports.